Luminapa, Langue

 In January 2019, a partnership between Luminapa, Global Brigades Honduras, the Municipality of Langue, and World Vision Honduras was officially formed.
 In order to plan a water system custom-designed for Luminapa, the land was first surveyed by a Global Brigades technician.

-Brigades began working on this water system on January 2019 and through the efforts of brigades in Honduras.
-The system currenlty has a distribution network that connects the water storage tanks to 75 families, consisting of 333 individuals, as well as the community health center, primary school, and church.
+Brigades began working on this water system in January 2019 and through the efforts of brigades in Honduras.
+The system currently has a distribution network that connects the water storage tanks to 75 families, consisting of 333 individuals, as well as the community health center, primary school, and church.

 In total, the water system cost $68530 USD.
 Of this, the community financially supported with 5.7% of the funding.
 World Vision Honduras contributed with 13.3%, and Global Brigades with 17%.
 Outside of these funds, the value of labor that was donated by each family should be recognized.

-In the interest of sustainability, once the project was completed, the members of the Water Council were trained on water treatment and system maintenance, administration, and operation, so they can continually and adequately manage the water system.
-Luminapa has also establish a monthly water fee in order to pay the Water Council for water treatment, maintenance costs, and system sustainability.
+In the interest of sustainability, once the project was completed, the members of the Water Council were trained on water treatment and system maintenance, administration, and operation, so they could continually and adequately manage the water system.
+Luminapa has also established a monthly water fee in order to pay the Water Council for water treatment, maintenance costs, and system sustainability.

 WATER VOLUNTEERS IN LUMINAPA